 Social Media:

 Our Facebook, Instagram and Twitter are active and enjoy an impressive number of followers.
 This has been down to the very much appreciated work of a team of volunteers who’ve continually posted informative news pieces on contemporary issues as well as thought provoking discussion points and interesting perspectives.
 We would like to thank our team of admins for keeping these platforms running this year and in previous years.
+There’s a lot of you to thank for this, including Miya, Kate, Naomi and Caitie for Instagram, Vipula and Kaila on Twitter, and Mireille, Sarah, Emma, Erin, Belle and Adela for Facebook.
 2018 has seen some major changes which will be discussed a little later in this report.
 However, for now I would simply like to thank all of those volunteers who prioritised TSF each week to thoughtfully post up something educational.
 We appreciate your dedication and hard work in this area and the communities that you’ve grown online.

 I’ll end this part of my report with an update on volunteer membership.
 The organisation has grown exponentially this year and we have many volunteers working several different departments.
 We have a number of volunteers who have been with us for a few years and we are very grateful to them for their dedication, diligence and consistency.
 We would also like to commend the new volunteers who have offered their time and expertise to help build the organisation and support its overall mission.
 Simply put, this nonprofit would not exist if it weren't for the hard work of a dedicated team of activists putting in the time and effort between work, study and personal commitments.
 Our heartfelt thanks to all of you for being a part of this community group.
 Volunteers are rarely thanked for what they do, so I want to sing your praises.
 You are amazing people and we are grateful to have you as part of the team.